 The Internet, and IP-based networks more broadly, are today critical information infrastructure for governments and a vital part of national infrastructure.
 Current and future IP-based networks and future IP developments will continue to introduce dramatic changes in the way we acquire, produce, circulate and consume information.

 On the basis of such growth, demands are now growing on the existing Internet design and infrastructure.
 New applications, services and functionality are needed.
 Some experts have suggested that the underlying technical architecture of the present Internet may not have been designed for, and hence may not be sufficiently robust, to support some new classes of applications and services, with security, identity management and multilingualization as commonly cited examples.
+Other experts point out that the open, community-driven, consensus-based processes used by the IETF and other organizations (e.g., the Network Operators Groups) for managing the evolution of the technical architecture of the Internet have dealt with such challenges over the last 20+ years successfully enough to have enabled the massive growth in connectivity and new applications as described in Section 2.3.1.
+These organizations continue to identify new needs and develop solutions to enable further growth and development.

-The high costs of the international circuit for Internet connectivity between least developed countries and the Internet backbone networks remains a serious problem for these countries.
+The high costs of the circuits used for Internet connectivity within and between least developed countries and to the Internet Transit Providers as well as regulatory restrictions that in some countries still constrain the ability for Internet Providers in those countries from concluding commercial agreements with Internet Providers in other countries and with Internet Transit Providers remains a serious problem for these countries.
 Paragraph 50 of the Tunis Agenda (2005) acknowledged significant concerns and calls for the charges for international Internet connectivity to be better balanced to enhance access, particularly from developing countries.
 It therefore called for the development of strategies for increasing affordable global connectivity, thereby facilitating improved and equitable access for all, by:

 Promoting Internet transit and interconnection costs that are commercially negotiated in a competitive environment and that should be oriented towards objective, transparent and non-discriminatory parameters, taking into account ongoing work on this subject.